Revisiting Diane Wakoski’s “Complete Motorcycle Betrayal Poems”

 Wakoski’s original biographical note, appended to several of her Black Sparrow Books publications, read: “Diane Wakoski was born in California in 1937.
 The poems in her published books give all the important information about her life.”
 Given that Wakoski’s poems feature bourbon-fueled motorcycle chases, swimming with sharks, beds filled with writhing snakes, and parched nocturnal wanderings through the desert, the statement inspires more curiosity that it deflects.
 Wakoski’s work bears a complex, psychologically generative relationship to autobiography, which she wrote about at length in her 1978 essay collection Towards a New Poetry.
 There, she bridles at comparisons with the confessional poets—Sylvia Plath, Anne Sexton, Robert Lowell—whose broad terrain she shares, on the grounds that the label connotes a sense of shame alien to her own approach.
 When writing about heartbreak, jealousy, and desire, Wakoski is interested not in events but in symbols; her work is less about analyzing her literal experience than exploring the imagery it generates.

 Born in 1937 to a working-class family in Whittier, California, Wakoski’s career has included stints working in a cafeteria, washing test tubes in a laboratory, and teaching junior high school in impoverished parts of Manhattan.
 (Now 86, she recently retired from her position at Michigan State University, where she has held posts since 1975.)
 But when a friend suggested she write about these experiences, Wakoski realized that her artistic interests lay outside of the everyday: as she states in one of her central poems, “The Fable of the Fragile Butterfly,” which describes a garbage collector who dreams he is a butterfly, her “real life” is lived in the realm of dreams and the imagination.
 A poet, Wakoski writes in her essay “Form is an Extension of Content,” “lives his life with imagery, metaphor, and simile; he creates his own mythology and lives that mythology; every act is symbolic; and his life becomes a diction; he is the word.”
-Her poems are long, digressive, often funny, conversational yet—unlike, say, her predecessors in the New York School—one step removed from the everyday.
+Her poems are long, digressive, often funny and conversational, yet they are—unlike, say, her predecessors in the New York School—one step removed from the everyday.
 In many ways they resemble surrealist short fiction, allegorical fables with a veneer of memoir to draw the reader in.
-Her worldmaking is on a grand scale; intimate revelations are set against a mythic backdrop.
-Her poems move through a rippling procession of images before swerving towards their unpredictable finales.
+Her world-making is on a grand scale; intimate revelations are set against a mythic backdrop.
+Her poems move through a rippling procession of images before swerving toward their unpredictable finales.

-Read as a whole, her six decades of work detail a fantasy life filled with characters (sometimes individuals, sometimes composites or stand-ins) who recur across her collections, less as people than as manifestations of emotional states: the moon, the King of Spain, George Washington, the Shadow Boy, the Man with the Gold Tooth and, greasy and swaggering in black leather, the Motorcycle Betrayer.
+Read as a whole, her six decades of work detail a fantasy life filled with characters (sometimes individuals, sometimes composites or stand-ins) who recur across her collections, less as people than as manifestations of emotional states: the moon, the King of Spain, George Washington, the Shadow Boy, the Man with the Gold Tooth, and, greasy and swaggering in black leather, the Motorcycle Betrayer.
 Dancing on the Grave of a Son of a Bitch: The Complete Motorcycle Betrayal Poems (Godine, 2022) celebrates the fiftieth anniversary of Wakoski’s landmark 1971 collection The Motorcycle Betrayal Poems.
 The original cover carried the book’s dedication: “to all those men who betrayed me at one time or another, in hopes they will fall off their motorcycles and break their necks.”
-The collection, reprinted in its entirety, is followed by ten extra poems from across Wakoski’s career which feature the Motorcycle Betrayer.
+The collection, reprinted in its entirety, is followed by ten extra poems from across Wakoski’s career that feature the Motorcycle Betrayer.
 Most memorable among them is the titular “Dancing on the Grave of the Son of a Bitch,” an incantation in which the speaker decides to mentally kill off a former lover by writing a poem that will “prove to herself that she’s glad he’s gone from her life”:

 God damn it,